museui/muse-ui/src-docs/views/components/table/README_EN.md

 ## Table

-[table](https://material.google.com/components/data-tables.html) is used to show the raw data set and always apply in the enterprise product.
+The [table](https://material.google.com/components/data-tables.html) component is used to show raw data set and is often used in enterprise product.

 ### Examples